eo0795/eoRepository1/README.md

-# A Simple Heads or tales program
+# A Simple Heads or Tales program

 ## This is my first published project using the C++ programming language